wearefuturegov/essex-intranet-2.0/docs/documentation/make-first-prototype/let-user-change-answers.md

 # Let the user change their answers

-## Make the ‘Change’ links work
+## Make the ‘Change' links work

-Make the **Change** links on the ‘Check answers’ page work by adding the right links.
+Make the **Change** links on the ‘Check answers' page work by adding the right links.

 1. In the `<a>` tag under `{{ data['how-many-balls'] }}`, change the href attribute from `#` to `/juggling-balls`
 2. In the `<a>` tag under `{{ data['most-impressive-trick'] }}`, change the href attribute from `#` to `/juggling-trick`

-If you select a **Change** link, you’ll go back to the right question page, but your answer will not appear yet.
+If you select a **Change** link, you'll go back to the right question page, but your answer will not appear yet.

-## Show the user’s answer in question 1
+## Show the user's answer in question 1

 Radios and checkboxes have a `checked` option to set whether they are selected (checked) or not when the page loads.

 Open the `juggling-balls.html` file in your `app/views` folder.

-For each of the `items`, we’ll add a `checked` value, like this:
+For each of the `items`, we'll add a `checked` value, like this:

 ```
     {